wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/deployment/local.md

 At this point, the Wazuh stack should be deployed in your local Kubernetes cluster.

-To validate the deployment and open the web UI, follow the steps in the **Accessing Wazuh dashboard** section: [verify.md](verify.md#accessing-wazuh-dashboard).
+To validate the deployment and its created resources check the following section: [verify.md](verify.md).